 A success timeline featuring the most significant achievements of David Ortiz.

-David Ortiz, nicknamed "Big Papi", is a Dominican-American former professional baseball designated hitter.
-He played 20 seasons in MLB (1997-2016), mostly for the Boston Red Sox.
-After playing with the Minnesota Twins for six seasons, he joined the Red Sox and played a key role in ending their 86-year World Series drought in 2004, and won championships in 2007 and 2013, being named World Series MVP in 2013.
-In his first five seasons with the Red Sox, he averaged 41 home runs and 128 RBIs, leading the AL twice in RBIs and setting the team's single-season record of 54 home runs in 2006.
-He consistently ranked in the top five for the AL MVP award during those years.
+David Ortiz, nicknamed "Big Papi," is a Dominican-American former designated hitter who played 20 MLB seasons (1997-2016), mainly for the Boston Red Sox.
+After playing six seasons with the Minnesota Twins, he became a cornerstone of the Red Sox, helping end their 86-year World Series drought in 2004 and winning further championships in 2007 and 2013, earning the World Series MVP award in 2013.
+During his first five seasons with the Red Sox, Ortiz averaged 41 home runs and 128 RBIs, twice leading the AL in RBIs and setting a team record of 54 home runs in 2006.
+He consistently ranked among the top five in AL MVP voting during those five years.

-In 2004, David Ortiz and Manny Ramirez became the first pair of AL teammates to hit 40 home runs, have 100 RBIs, and bat .300 since Babe Ruth and Lou Gehrig of the Yankees achieved the same feat in 1931.
+In 2004, David Ortiz and Manny Ramirez became the first pair of AL teammates since Babe Ruth and Lou Gehrig in 1931 to both hit 40 home runs, have 100 RBIs, and bat .300.

-On September 20, 2006 at Fenway Park, David Ortiz tied Jimmie Foxx's single season Red Sox home run record of 50 set in 1938.
+In 2006, David Ortiz tied Jimmie Foxx's single season Red Sox home run record of 50 that was set in 1938.

 In 2004, David Ortiz played a leading role in ending the Boston Red Sox's 86-year World Series championship drought.

-In 2005, David Ortiz set new career highs with 47 home runs and 148 RBI, batting .300 with an OPS of 1.001.
-Throughout 2005, he had multiple game-winning hits.
-He was also presented with a plaque proclaiming him "the greatest clutch-hitter in the history of the Boston Red Sox."
+In 2005, David Ortiz set career highs with 47 home runs and 148 RBI.
+Throughout 2005, he had several late-inning heroics, leading to the Red Sox presenting him with a plaque proclaiming him "the greatest clutch-hitter in the history of the Boston Red Sox."

 In 2006, David Ortiz set the Boston Red Sox's single-season record of 54 home runs.